paola-P-99/RL-Homework-2/README.md

 `press 1 or 2 then enter`

 # Note
-The simulation in the Gazebo environment start paused and you have to be fast in order to ensure the correct activation of the controllers.
+The simulation in the Gazebo environment start paused and you have to be fast to un-pause in order to ensure the correct activation of the controllers.
 A good way to do this is to launch the node containig the controller and select the trajectory you desire then run the launch file and un-pause the simulation then select the desired control to activate the controller in the terminal where you are runnig them.